williamholland/vmdebootstrap/man/vmdebootstrap.rst

 steps use up all of the space in the meantime.
 Avoid this problem by specifying a larger size for the image.

-.. note:: if you are also using a separate /boot partition in your options to :file:`vmdebootstrap` it may well be the boot partition which needs to be enlarged rather than the entire image.
+.. caution:: if you are also using a separate /boot partition in your options to :file:`vmdebootstrap` it may well be the boot partition which needs to be enlarged rather than the entire image.